thestinger/allocator/README.md

     - assign chunks to per-core arenas
     - pick a preferred arena with sched_getcpu and update it on contention
     - separate chunks for small/large, distinguished via chunk header flag
+    - per-arena cache of the most recently freed chunk(s)

 - large allocations:
     - allocation headers for freeing allocations and coalescing: